 Woodward Project Information

-There are two projects that will be starting in 2022 on Woodward:
+There are two projects that will be completed on Woodward in 2023:

-- Pleasant Ridge Streetscape and Cycle Track Project: The streetscape will be refreshed along northbound Woodward in Pleasant Ridge and a two-way cycle track will be constructed from Sylvan to 696 along Woodward and Main St. This project is being funded by over $1.3 million in grant funding from the Transportation Alternatives Program (TAP) administered by SEMCOG for MDOT, with the local match being provided by the Pleasant Ridge DDA.
-No general fund or local property tax money will be used to fund this project.
-The project will be let to bid in the fall of 2022 with construction expected to start in spring 2023.
+- Pleasant Ridge Streetscape and Cycle Track Project: The streetscape will be refreshed along northbound Woodward in Pleasant Ridge and a two-way cycle track will be constructed from Sylvan to 696 along Woodward and Main St. This project is being funded by over $1.3 million in grant funding from the Transportation Alternatives Program (TAP) administered by SEMCOG for MDOT, with the local match being provided by the Pleasant Ridge DDA using captured property tax revenue.
+No general fund money, local property tax funding, or local street money will be used to fund this project.

 Pleasant Ridge Streetscape and Cycle Track Project

 The streetscape and cycle track project on the northbound side of Woodward will:

 - Add a new two-way cycle track from Sylvan to 696 along Woodward and Main Street.
 The cycle track will be at sidewalk level, and it will be separated from Woodward traffic by trees and parking spaces.
 South of Sylvan the bicycle route will shift to the alley until the new cycle track starts in Ferndale south of Oakridge.